A presentation theorem for continuous logic and Metric Abstract Elementary Classes: Metric Abstract Elementary Classes

 \item $K$ has the Pertubation Property (PP) iff, given any Cauchy sequence $\seq{b_n \in \sea : n < \omega}$ and $M \in K$, if, for all $n < m < \omega$,

 then, $gtp(\lim_{n \to \infty} b_n / M) = gtp(b_0/M)$. \end{itemize} \end{defin}

-Although these properties might not initially seem related, a little work shows that $\bd$ is always a pseudometric and that it is a metric iff PP holds; this is due Hirvonen and Hyttinen.
+Although these properties might not initially seem related, a little work shows that $\bd$ is always a pseudometric and that it is a metric iff PP holds \cite{maecs}.
 Then, similar to tameness from AECs, Zambrano \cite{zamdtame}.2.9 defines a notion of tameness in MAECs that satisfy PP.

 \begin{defin} $K$ is \emph{$\mu$-d-tame} iff for every $\epsilon > 0$, there is a $\delta > 0$ such that for every $M \in K$ of density character $\geq \mu$ and $p, q \in gS(M)$, if $\bd(p, q) \geq \epsilon$, then there is some $N \prec M$ of density character $\mu$ such that $\bd(p\rest N, q \rest N) \geq \delta_\epsilon$. \end{defin}